Week-by-week guide to pregnancy

 What's happening in my body?

-Inside you, big things are happening.
-Your baby is growing very quickly and now almost looks human.
-The baby is still very happy in its protective amniotic sac and gets all its nourishment from a yolk sac, but the placenta is getting ready to take over the job, providing nutrients and oxygen and taking away waste.
-As part of the takeover process, your placenta is sprouting little branches that will enable it to attach itself to the wall of your womb.
+Your baby is growing very quickly.
+The placenta is getting ready to provide nutrients and oxygen and take away the waste.
+As part of this process, your placenta is sprouting little branches that will enable it to attach itself to the wall of your womb.

 Beating the pregnancy blues